SteeltoeOSS/Documentation/docs/README.md

 # Directory Contents

-The directories below this one are used with DocFX to generate static HTML files that are served from the `wwwroot` folder in Steeltoe.io.
+The directories below this one are used with [docfx](https://dotnet.github.io/docfx) to generate static HTML files that are served from the `/src/Steeltoe.io/wwwroot` directory.

 | Path | Description |
 | --- | --- |